ttlion/sdtDBN/README.md

 - [example1_dynamic.csv](example1_dynamic.csv): The file with dynamic attributes for learning;
 - [example1_static.csv](example1_static.csv): The file with static attributes for learning.

-To learn a sdtDBN with markovLag=1, a maximum of 1 dynamic parent from the previous timeslice and a maximum of 1 static parent per node, the following command can be run:
+To learn a sdtDBN with markovLag=1, a maximum of 1 dynamic parent from the previous time slice and a maximum of 1 static parent per node, the following command can be run:

 ```
 java -jar sdtDBN_v0_0_1.jar -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1